Alliedium/awesome-devops/40_setting_up_production_like_kubernetes_cluster_part_5_15_dec_2022/README.md

-# Demo on: Setting up a production-like Kubernetes cluster for the first time, part 5, 15 Dec 2022
+# Setting up a production-like Kubernetes cluster for the first time, part 5, 15 Dec 2022

 ## Delete the `VyOS` firewall policy `INSIDE-OUT` for `eth0` and set it to `eth0.10` interface